-A tattoo, a peculiar chair in Baltimore and the zany power of the internet
+A tattoo, a peculiar chair in Baltimore and the zany power of the Internet

 “Being able to do something for a complete stranger, while simultaneously touching the lives of so many other people and helping them with their mental health, has been overwhelming,” she said.

-As the Facebook group continued to grow, one member reached out to the original designer of the chair, Victoria MacKenzie-Childs, who, alongside her husband, Richard, founded the company in 1983, though they are no longer involved in the business.
+As the Facebook group continued to grow, one member contacted the original designer of the chair, Victoria MacKenzie-Childs, who, alongside her husband, Richard, founded the company in 1983, though they are no longer involved in the business.

 “I was touched to tears,” MacKenzie-Childs said.
 “I felt deeply grateful that the chair was a symbol of the story.”